hwndept/node-seed/README.md

   src/                    --> source files for the application
     hello.js              --> added just for an example test/                   --> test files for the application .jshintrc             --> configuration file for jshint; these rules will be applied for files in this folder only;
                               created because test cases contain global functions which exports by mocha(describe, it,beforeEach, etc)
-    hello.test.js         --> added just for an example .jscsrc                 --> configuration file for jscs .jshintrc               --> configuration file for jshint .travis.yml             --> configuration file for travis-ci
+    hello.test.js         --> added just for an example .editorconfig           --> configuration file for code editors to keep style .jscsrc                 --> configuration file for jscs .jshintrc               --> configuration file for jshint .travis.yml             --> configuration file for travis-ci